 Cutting things is easy.

 There is nothing hard about cutting something with a sword.
 Even trick cuts are not that hard.
-It's harder to cut them safely and efficiently.
+It's harder to cut them safely, properly and efficiently.

 Mostly I believe there is a problem divorcing the sword from its proper role in martial arts and focusing only on cutting things.
 There are schools in Japan that focus heavily on cutting, and I also do not feel attracted to such ideas.